 Rio de Janeiro, Brazil

 If you are going to visit Brazil, you can shake those winter blues by seeing all the sights.
-Rio has all the landmarks you’re thinking of—Christ the Redeemer, Olympic stadiums, Sugarloaf Mountain, countless extravagant cathedrals, and more—and also happens to be less populated than Sao Paulo, though both are hotspots for tourism.
-It will be summer in the southern hemisphere, so temperatures can reach the upper 80s, making it the perfect escape from the cold.
+Rio has tons of landmarks—Christ the Redeemer, Olympic stadiums, Sugarloaf Mountain, countless extravagant cathedrals, and more—and also happens to be less populated than Sao Paulo, though both are hotspots for tourism.
+Temperatures can reach the upper 80s, making it the perfect escape from the cold.

 Papua New Guinea